ethand91/mediasoup-ios-client/README.md

 ### Clone the repo and install submodules

 Due to the size of the WebRTC static library it cannot be uploaded to Github, therefore you will need to follow the instructions in the build folder and build it yourself.
+(This step is only needed for development, not for library usage)

 ```bash
 git clone https://github.com/ethand91/mediasoup-ios-client.git